maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 * `PLOT BINS`: saves a figure showing the fitted density function together with the equidistant bin mean sizes and another figure showing the fitted cumulative density function together with the equidistant bin mean sizes and observed data in the working folder (in this example: `ProbDensBinned_CompoundA_BatchX.png` and `CumDistrBinned_CompoundA_BatchX.png`).
 * `EXPORT RESULTS FOR MOBI`: saves the particle radius (= particle size/2) and relative amount factor (`rel_amountFactor`, i.e. the probability density normalized to sum up to 1.0) as Excel file that can be imported as as parameter start values into MoBi<sup>®</sup> in the working folder (in this example: `PSV_CompoundA_BatchX_lognormal.xlsx`).

 To conduct the fitting, open the R-file and adjust relevant code in the section `MEASURED PARTICLE SIZE DATA` (see details above) and, if needed, define further distribution functions in the section `FUNCTIONS` (this is not a prerequisite).
-Execute the code.
+Execute the R script.

 ### 2. Fitting the dissolution function to measured dissolution profiles in biorelevant media *in vitro*